bdmendes/camel/README.md

 ## Credits

 - [@biromiro](https://github.com/biromiro): for designing the cute camel logo.
-- [Chess Programming Wiki](https://www.chessprogramming.org/Main_Page): a great resource for chess programming.
+- [Chess Programming Wiki](https://www.chessprogramming.org/Main_Page): for the great explanations on the state of the art.
+- [Lichess](https://lichess.org/): for the friendly bot API.
+- [Fast-Chess](https://github.com/Disservin/fast-chess): for a lightweight, dependency-free way to set up engine matches.

 ## Why Camel?